MrinalRai/ccwebapp/infrastructure/aws/terraform/application/README.md

 2:varibles.tf : Contains all the variable declaration.
 These will be asked while running the script if no default value is set.

 Steps: for creation --
-1: terraform init
+- 1: terraform init
-2: export AWS_PROFILE= ___
+- 2: export AWS_PROFILE="your_value"
-3: terraform plan
+- 3: terraform plan
-4: terraform apply
+- 4: terraform apply

 Wait for the process, it will create the instance in the cloud.
 Check for instance under EC2 and RDS modules on AWS.

 Termination of all instances --
-1: terraform destroy
+- 1: terraform destroy

 Wait for the process.